Azazftb/Econmic-Developement/README.md

 # Employment Trends Analysis in Canada

 ## Project Overview
-This repository contains a detailed analysis of employment trends across various sectors in Canada from 2006 to 2023.
+This project was doen foru our class CP321 (Data Visualization) This repository contains a detailed analysis of employment trends across various sectors in Canada from 2006 to 2023.
 Our work aims to understand how different sectors have responded to major economic events such as the 2008 financial crisis and the COVID-19 pandemic, and to identify sectors that demonstrate resilience or volatility under economic pressures.

 ## Motivation